yugasun/site/content/learn/architecture.md

 ![morevalue](https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/learn/pay-per-use.jpg)

 ### Allows polyglot teams to develop
 In current project-planning paradigms, the first discussion is about which language the new application should be built in.
-Language choice isn’t about what suits the project best, but rather which resources are already on-hand and which languages developers already know.
+Language choice isn’t about what suits the project best, but rather which resources are already on hand and which languages developers already know.

 With serverless, language isn’t a complete roadblock.
 Applications can be multi-lingual, which eliminates a lot of barriers for developers to center around a project and get it shipped.